Co-princes of Andorra: Origin of the co-lordship

+Development towards a co-principality

 Through inheritance, the Foix title to Andorra passed to the kings of Navarre.
-After Henry III of Navarre was crowned Henry IV of France, he issued an edict in 1607 establishing the king of France and the Bishop of Urgell as co-princes of Andorra.
+After Henry III of Navarre was crowned Henry IV of France, he issued an edict in 1607 establishing the king of France and the Bishop of Urgell as co-lords of Andorra.
+From the last quarter of the 17th century onwards, as political ties with the Principality of Catalonia and the Monarchy of Spain progressively weakened, the co-lords began to be referred and act as "co-princes" (co-sovereigns), a political arrangement that still holds.
+In order to avoid the application of the 1716 Nueva Planta decree of Catalonia (which abolished Catalan legal system and its status of separate state enjoyed until then) to Andorra, the Bishop of Urgell, Simeón de Guinda, convinced the new Spanish Bourbon authorities that the Valleys of Andorra had been neutral and unrelated to the Principality of Catalonia, resulting in the definitive political separation of Andorra from Catalonia.

 In 1812–13, the First French Empire under Napoleon annexed Catalonia and divided it into four départements, with Andorra forming part of the district of Puigcerdà (department of Sègre).
 Following the defeat of Napoleon, a royal decree reversed this annexation, and Andorra reverted to its former independence and political state.
 The French head of state—whether king, emperor, or president—has continued to serve as a co-prince of Andorra ever since.

 20th century

 On 12 July 1934, Andorra's monarchical system was challenged by an adventurer named Boris Skossyreff, who issued a proclamation in Urgell declaring himself "Boris I, King of Andorra".
 Though initially enjoying some support within Andorra's political establishment, he was ultimately arrested by Spanish authorities on 20 July 1934 after declaring war on the Bishop of Urgell (who had refused to relinquish his own claim to the principality).
 Skossyreff was expelled, and was never considered to have been the Andorran monarch in any legal sense.

 Before 1993, Andorra had no codified constitution, and the exact prerogatives of the co-princes were not specifically defined in law.
 In March 1993, a Constitution was approved by a vote of the Andorran people and signed into law by the two reigning co-princes at the time, Bishop Joan Martí Alanis and President François Mitterrand.
 It clarified the continuance of the unique Andorran diarchy, and also delineated the precise role and prerogatives of the two co-princes.
-Prior to adoption of the Constitution, Andorra paid in odd-numbered years a tribute of approximately $460 to the French ruler, while in even-numbered years, it paid a tribute of approximately $12 to the Spanish bishop, plus six hams, six cheeses, and six live chickens.
+Prior to adoption of the Constitution, Andorra paid in odd-numbered years a tribute of approximately $460 to the French ruler, while in even-numbered years, it paid a tribute of approximately $12 to the Catalan bishop, plus six hams, six cheeses, and six live chickens.
 This medieval custom was subsequently abandoned in 1993.